grubaughlab/powassan-genomics/README.md

 # powassan-genomics
-In this project we aim to understand local transmission of Powassan and Deer Tick viruses by sequencing viruses isolated from *Ixodes scapularis* ticks.
+In this project we aim to understand local transmission of Powassan virus by sequencing viruses isolated from *Ixodes scapularis* ticks in the Northeastern United States.

 ## Sample collection
-Ticks were collected at different locations by colleagues of the Connecticut Agricultural Experiment Station.
+Ticks were collected at different locations by colleagues at the Connecticut Agricultural Experiment Station and the Maine Medical Center Research Institute.
+Metadata and sequencing statistics can be found [here](https://docs.google.com/spreadsheets/d/1vPY7roZUkjlYLiJvrNX6X5KLFuoD-c_5LbVUiRM02KQ/edit?usp=sharing)

-## Virus isolations
-Virus isolations were done using cell culture assays.

-## RNA extraction
-Virus RNA was extracted using automated KingFisher protocols.

 ## Sequencing
 * Library construction was performed using a [metagenomics approach](https://docs.google.com/document/d/1Tm-fABgAUdCHuBHnyW9az5tbEcoQW7AzjXeIdduDy-I/edit), without DNAse treatment.
 * Sequencing was performed on the NovaSeq, paired-end 150.

 ### Alignments
+* PCR duplicates were removed using dedupe duplicates remover.
 * Sequences mapped to reference sequence using bowtie2 at high sensitivity.

 ### Consensus genomes
-* Created using a 75% treshold
+* Created using a 75% treshold and at least 10X coverage
 * Uploaded in folder [consensus_sequences](consensus_sequences)